 Engage the Patient’s Community to Customize and Coordinate Care

-- Describe how a patient community helps optimize care.
+- Describe how a patient's community helps optimize care.

 - Describe what information is on the patient timeline.